hkawaji/dpi1/README.md

 DPI1
 ====

 Decomposition-based peak identification (DPI) - it finds peaks across a large number of TSS (transcription starting site) profiles.
 This set of scripts is tailored to produce CAGE peaks in FANTOM5 phase 1 (Forrest et. al., 2014, and its related papers), consisting of ~1000 TSS profiles.
 Note that this set of scripts is a typical patchwork, which depends on many programs and is tested only a few environments.
 I believe the FANTOM5 peaks are reasonably comprehensive for general analyses in human and mouse, and I won’t recommend to run this set of scripts in every projects.
-However, still, it would be useful for special purposes or cases.
+However, still, it would make a lot of sense to run this set of scripts for special purposes or cases.

-## How to run in this script

-Step1.  set parameters in Rakefile

-At least, these parameters have to be set properly for your environment:

-    genome = "~/BEDTools/genomes/human.hg19.genome"
-    ctss_path = "../in/ctss/*.ctss.bed.gz"
-    out_path = "../dpiout/"

-Step2. run

-The shell script wrapper below run 'rake' consecutively via Grid Engine, which was required to handle thousands of CAGE data on the human genome.
-You could run individual commands without Grid Engine for a smaller set of data.

-    ./00run.sh >& 00run.err

 ## Requirements